Vaccination for Adults, Children, Students & Travelers to Nepal

 Remember the last flu which had you down for days.
 The same flu can kill a person especially infants, elderly and patients with reduced immunity.
 A vaccine against Influenza virus can significantly decrease the chance of acquiring flu and preventing days of suffering.

 Vaccines are important as they protect the recipients from becoming sick due to infection.
-Vaccinated persons are likely to get a milder form of disease if they happen to be infected.
-Infections are also less likely to spread in community if there is universal vaccination.
+Vaccinated persons are likely to get a milder form of the disease if they happen to be infected.
+Infections are also less likely to spread in the community if there is universal vaccination.

 Children are usually vaccinated as per the country’s policy for immunization.
 Additional vaccines, which are not administered by Government, can be administered at privately owned clinics.
-Examples of these types of vaccines include Rota Virus, Hepatitis A, Meningococcal Polysachharide Conjugate Vaccine.
+Examples of these types of vaccines include Rota Virus, Hepatitis A, Meningococcal Polysaccharide Conjugate Vaccine.
 Clinic One has been providing these vaccination services in Kathmandu, Nepal for all age groups.

-Other special groups are required to have different set of vaccines for optimum protection.
+Other special groups are required to have a different sets of vaccines for optimum protection.
 These groups are

 - Health care workers